v-karunakars/hadoop-migration/installation/java_hadoop_ssh_installation_2.md

 ###    Create and setup SSH certificates

-1. Install the SSH Service on Ubuntu.
+1. Installing SSH for creating connection between Hadoop and Linux Machine.

     ```
     sudo apt install openssh-server openssh-client -y
     ```

-2. Adding a new individual user as `hdoop`
+2. Adding a new individual user as `hdoop` and this user will use the Hadoop in the system.

     ```
    sudo adduser hdoop
     ```

-3. Login to the new user
+3. Login to the new user `hdoop` and enter password when it promts for it.

     ```
     su - hdoop
     ```

-4. SSH key generation
+4. Generating the SSH key for the connection between local machine and Hadoop

     ```
     ssh-keygen -t rsa -P '' -f ~/.ssh/id_rsa